Access this on-demand webinar by completing the “Watch this Police1 on-demand webinar” box on this page!

 In today’s digital age, the proliferation of both Bluetooth and RF (radio frequency) devices have created new opportunities for law enforcement and investigative agencies to track and connect suspects through their digital footprints.
-This webinar will explore how signals from commonly used devices create unique “electronic fingerprints” and how this data can be harnessed through signal tracing systems.
+This webinar explores how signals from commonly used devices create unique “electronic fingerprints” and how this data can be harnessed through signal tracing systems.
 You will learn how this technology captures and correlates signals from Bluetooth and RF devices, how it integrates with ALPR (automated license plate reader) systems and how these tools can be used to connect suspects to serious crimes, including multi-jurisdictional organized retail theft, stolen vehicles and drug trafficking.
 You will also discover how this data can reinforce investigations and prosecutions by placing suspects near each other and at crime scenes.

 - Understand the concept of Bluetooth and RF device proliferation and how these devices form an individual’s “electronic fingerprint.”